-The 2023 Plan would establish elk population goals by HD.
-These population goals would be made available to the commission in support of their obligation to establish elk seasons, including harvest goals, by HD.
-The establishment of elk seasons and harvest targets by HD would directly impact the number of licenses available for a given HD and thereby directly impact the potential number of elk harvested and overall elk abundance and distribution by HD.
-Increased or decreased hunting pressure by HD may also impact the distribution and number of elk using a given area.
 Increased elk abundance and distribution in agricultural areas may result in increased damage to crops and overall crop production in a given area.
 It would be expected that some HDs with increased elk abundance and/or distribution would experience increased adverse agricultural impacts while others would experience decreased adverse agricultural impacts.
-The objective would be to establish healthy and sustainable elk populations within the ecological, habitat, and social carrying capacity of the affected HD.
-The 2023 Plan anticipates adverse agricultural impacts; therefore, the plan provides for game damage hunts, thereby mitigating any potential increased adverse impacts in affected areas.
+The 2023 Plan provides for game damage hunts, thereby mitigating any potential increased adverse impacts in affected areas.
 A specific goal within the plan is to minimize impacts on agricultural production, private rangeland, and infrastructure.
-The strategies include providing a variety of alternatives to increasing the efficacy of the existing game damage program, that primarily provides hunters to remove or disburse elk to limit damage (2023 Plan, page 65).
-Therefore, any impacts to agriculture within a specific HD and statewide would be consistent with current and historic impacts, mitigated by damage hunts, short- and long-term, adverse, and minor.
+The strategies include providing a variety of alternatives to increasing the efficacy of the existing game damage program, that primarily provides hunters to remove or disburse elk to limit damage.
+Any of these impacts are dependent on commission action.